theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/load-balancer.md

 ---
-layout: page
 title: Load Balancing
 description: Load-Balancing
-permalink: /:collection/:path
-weight: 105
 ---

-The following article shows how to operate Xtract Universal with load balancing.<br>
+The following article shows how to operate {{ productName }} with load balancing.<br>
 In this context, load balancing means to distribute the network traffic across multiple Windows servers to avoid server overloads.

 ### About Load Balancing

 In today's highly interconnected world, a load balancer is a crucial tool for managing traffic effectively.
-When distributing network traffic caused by Xtract Universal, it is necessary to use a load balancer between different Windows servers that run the Xtract Universal.
+When distributing network traffic caused by {{ productName }}, it is necessary to use a load balancer between different Windows servers that run the {{ productName }}.

 Typical use cases for load balancing include:
-- Improved Performance: By distributing network traffic across multiple Xtract Universal servers, a load balancer can significantly improve the performance of your network.
+- Improved Performance: By distributing network traffic across multiple {{ productName }} servers, a load balancer can significantly improve the performance of your network.
 This can be especially important for high-traffic applications that require fast and reliable access.
-- Increased Reliability: Load balancing can help increase the reliability of your network by ensuring that no one Xtract Universal server becomes overloaded with traffic.
+- Increased Reliability: Load balancing can help increase the reliability of your network by ensuring that no one {{ productName }} server becomes overloaded with traffic.
 This helps to prevent downtime and ensures that your network is always available.
-- Scalability: A load balancer can also help improve the scalability of your network by allowing you to easily add or remove Xtract Universal servers as needed.
+- Scalability: A load balancer can also help improve the scalability of your network by allowing you to easily add or remove {{ productName }} servers as needed.
 This can be important for businesses that experience sudden spikes in traffic.
 - Centralized Management: A load balancer allows you to manage multiple servers from a single location.
 This makes it easier to monitor your network, troubleshoot issues, and make necessary adjustments.